- What are the general requirements?

 If you are from a non-EEA visa required country, it is essential that you apply for a long stay (join family) visa.

-One of IAS’ dedicated, friendly and OISC-accredited immigration lawyers in Ireland can provide high quality legal assistance with your spouse/civil partner visa application.
+One of IAS’ dedicated, friendly and OISC-accredited immigration consultants in Ireland can provide high quality legal assistance with your spouse/civil partner visa application.

 This application can be both lengthy and complex, with a significant amount of supporting documentation required.